On Behalf of a Nation: Hadfield to Command the Space Station

-As the newcomers dock with the Station, they will be greeted by Expedition 34 commander Kevin Ford, of NASA, and Russians Oleg Novitskiy and Evgeny Tarelkin.
-Hadfield will serve as a Station flight engineer until Ford's crew departs in March 2013, signaling the start of Expedition 35.
+As the newcomers docked with the Station, they were greeted by Expedition 34 commander Kevin Ford, of NASA, and Russians Oleg Novitskiy and Evgeny Tarelkin.
+Hadfield served as a Station flight engineer until Ford's crew departed in March 2013, signaling the start of Expedition 35.

 In space, someone will hear you sing

-As an accomplished rhythm guitarist and vocalist who regularly performs with two astronaut bands, Hadfield has ambitious plans for his leisure moments as well.
+As an accomplished rhythm guitarist and vocalist who regularly performs with two astronaut bands, Hadfield had ambitious plans for his leisure moments.
 He even chose the shape of a guitar pick for his official Canadian patch.

-When time permits, Hadfield intends to retreat to the cupola, the Station's domed observation deck with a Canadian Larrivee guitar and production gear, already stowed aboard the outpost.
-Hadfield plans to record songs composed with his brother Dave, a musician in his own right.
-Along with the Barenaked Ladies' Ed Robertson, he will also co-write the official song for Music Monday 2013 to celebrate music education.
-This initiative is part of a new partnership between CBC Music, the Coalition for Music Education and the Canadian Space Agency (CSA) that will literally take the annual Music Monday celebration to new heights.
+When time permited, Hadfield retreated to the cupola, the Station's domed observation deck with a Canadian Larrivee guitar and production gear, already stowed aboard the outpost.
+Hadfield had plans to record songs composed with his brother Dave, a musician in his own right.
+Along with the Barenaked Ladies' Ed Robertson, he also co-wrote the official song for Music Monday 2013 to celebrate music education.
+This initiative was part of a new partnership between CBC Music, the Coalition for Music Education and the Canadian Space Agency (CSA) that literally took the annual Music Monday celebration to new heights.